How can New Media Rights help you?

 Best Practices for Creative Commons attributions - how to attribute works you reuse under a Creative Commons license

-Find out how to site or source creative commons work.
-Creative commons work allows you to share, remix and reuse legally, just make sure to check out what license it is under.
+Find out how to cite or attribute Creative Commons work.
+Creative commons licenses allows you to share, remix and reuse the work legally, just make sure to check out the conditions of the license!

 Sign our petition to support the Open College Textbook Act of 2009